TripleCCC3/Simple-practice-of-java-OOP-concepts/README.md

 # Simple-practice-of-java-OOP-concepts
-This is just a classwork exercise using Java to implement inheritance
+This is just a classwork exercise using Java to implement some concepts using java